hofstee-hp/MicroWatt_on_Arty_A7-100T/README.md

 ```
 ### Build MicroWatt bitfile for Arty A7-100T

-You can skip the first step below if you are in the CDAC environment as getting the Xilinx paths has been added to .bashrc there
 ```
-$ source <Xilinx install dir>/Xilinx/Vivado/2024.1/settings64.sh
-$ mkdir arty
 $ fusesoc library add microwatt microwatt
 $ fusesoc fetch uart16550
 $ fusesoc run --build --target=arty_a7-100 microwatt --no_bram --memory_size=0